Senate panel derails Youngkin's felony homicide for dealers plan

 “How many deaths will it take for this measure to pass,” said Robert Tracci, senior assistant attorney general, telling the committee that Attorney General Jason Miyares strongly supports the measure.

-McDougle said the General Assembly needs to take action in response to a soaring number of overdose deaths, from just over 1,600 in 2019 to more than 2,600 for 2022.
+McDougle said the assembly needs to take action in response to a soaring number of overdose deaths, from just over 1,600 in 2019 to more than 2,600 for 2022.

 But after a 2014 ruling from the Virginia Supreme Court, “if a drug dealer sells the drugs and then leaves and the person overdoses, he can’t be charged,” McDougle said.